-The scheme is very attractive and provides higher interest on savings.
-The interest rate on the scheme is 7.4% per annum (as on 1.04.2020) which is way more than regular bank deposits.
-You can invest maximum upto 15 lakh in the scheme.
+The scheme is very attractive and provides higher interest in savings.
+The interest rate on the scheme is 7.4% per annum (as of 1.04.2020) which is way more than regular bank deposits.
+You can invest a maximum up to 15 lakh in the scheme.

-The period of maturity under SCSS is 5 year which could be extended for further 3 years.
-You have the flexibility for premature closure of account.
-And above all, You also get the income tax benefit under section 80C of Income Tax Act.
+The period of maturity under SCSS is 5 years which could be extended for further 3 years.
+You have the flexibility for premature closure of the account.
+And above all, You also get the income tax benefit under section 80C of the Income Tax Act.